harshikapaliwal/harshikapaliwal/README.md

 Adjacency List: Fast to list all neighbours of a vertex, uses less space if few edges, slower to check if ( i
-,
-j
-)
-(i,j) is an edge.

-Choose representation based on problem needs.